 For more information on how to craft great emails, check out our email design guide.

 Review Your Sending Infrastructure

 There are several elements that make up your sending infrastructure, most important of which are your:

 - IP address

 When you sign up with Klaviyo, you are automatically placed on shared sending infrastructure.
 The vast majority of customers do not need to alter these settings.
 However, if you are sending a high volume of email or consistent branding is extremely important to your business, you may choose to alter any of the above.

 When you do decide to alter any of these factors beyond Klaviyo’s standard configuration, you will need to make updates to your DNS records.
 This includes when you set up a dedicated sending domain or dedicated click tracking, or when you are given a dedicated IP address by Klaviyo.
 Not all customers are eligible for a dedicated IP address, and there are pros and cons associated with dedicated vs. shared IPs.

 If you believe you qualify for dedicated sending infrastructure, please review our guide to Dedicated Sending Infrastructure.

 Monitor and Adjust Your Sending

 The difficulty with deliverability is that you don’t always know when your emails have been successfully delivered.
-Email service providers use a combination of different metrics to evaluate your emails, and to protect against spammers these metrics and methods are purposely kept hidden from senders.
-Because of this, the way do deliverability right is to understand the basic concepts and follow industry best practices.
+Inbox providers use a combination of different metrics to evaluate your emails and, to protect against spammers, these metrics and methods are purposely kept hidden from senders.
+Because of this, it's important to adhere to sending best practices to ensure that you have great deliverability.